 Often an insurance company will not pay for a medical bill because it believes the treatment is not related to the work injury.
 You should not let these bills sit around even though you know they are related to the work injury.
 Your bill may be submitted to your private health insurance, or it may go unpaid.
 If you are having trouble with the payment of bills or receive a Utilization Review Request, we can help.

-9. Prepare for the Impairment Rating Evaluation.
+9. Understand the new Impairment Rating Evaluation law.

 10. Plan before you settle.